Summer Health: Care App

 From a product design perspective, SMS was brutally limiting.
 The surface area was tiny: no components to design, no flows to optimize, no interface to refine.
 But from a parent's perspective, it was exactly right.
 Low friction.
 Worked in areas with poor data coverage.
 Parents loved not having to download another app during a moment of worry about their child.

-"Anton is a world-class designer and deeply empathetic product builder.
-It has been an absolute privilege to work alongside him to advance our mission to raise the healthiest generation."
+It was a privilege to work alongside him to advance our mission to raise the healthiest generation.

 Constraints worth naming